JimVincentW/Notion-GoogleCalendar-Sync/readme.md

 1. It adds events from Google Calendar to a Notion database that aren't already present in the database.
 2. It adds events from the Notion database to Google Calendar if they aren't already present in the calendar.

+(3. Natively, events created in Notion by clicking into the Calender have no time set, when calling the api they will be set to 00:00:00.
+This script will set the time to 12:00:00 before adding the event to the google calendar.)

 ## Setup

 ### Prerequisites